 Preserving Manchaug Pond For Now and The Future

-The Manchaug Pond Foundation, and before that as the Manchaug Pond Association, has close to 60 years of working tirelessly to preserve and protect our amazing natural water resource, Manchaug Pond.
+The Manchaug Pond Foundation, and previously as the Manchaug Pond Association, has near 60 years of tirelessly working to preserve and protect our amazing natural water resource, Manchaug Pond.
 While many think of this 380 acre lake as their favorite recreation area, a great spot for bass fishing, a cherished camping area, and more, the lake is part of the Blackstone River system serving as the headwaters to a tributary, the Mumford River which impacts areas well beyond the shoreline.

 Working together we are able to have a giant affect.
-Our organization takes a multifaceted and holistic approach to its conservation and that of the watershed alone and in cooperation with town officials, local regional, and state agencies and organizations.
-Please read on to do your part and consider getting involved!
+Our organization takes a multifaceted and holistic approach to the stewardship and conservation of the lake and watershed in cooperation with local leaders, regional, state and federal agencies and organizations.
+Please read on and consider getting involved with the Manchaug Pond Foundation!

 Dam & Water Level

-• Ownership: in cooperation with the Town of Sutton, Manchaug Pond Foundation negotiated and secured local ownership from the previous international manufacturer.
+• Ownership: in cooperation with the Town of Sutton, Manchaug Pond Foundation negotiated and secured local ownership, the Town of Sutton, from the previous international textile manufacturer.

 • Water level and timing: Holding the flow-rights to the pond, Manchaug Pond Foundation is in communication with the local dam caretaker to ensure flood control; healthy fisheries, wetlands, and connectivity to coldwater fisheries; mechanical control of aquatic invasive species control through lake-level drawdown; safe recreation; public access and tourism, property values; and quality of life.